gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The External Symbol Naming Scheme of GNAT
 -----------------------------------------

-In order to interpret the output from GNAT, when using tools that are originally intended for use with other languages, it is useful to understand the conventions used to generate link names from the Ada entity names.
+To interpret the output from GNAT when using tools that are originally intended for use with other languages, you need to understand the conventions used to generate link names from the Ada entity names.

-All link names are in all lowercase letters.
+All link names are in all lowercase.
 With the exception of library procedure names, the mechanism used is simply to use the full expanded Ada name with dots replaced by double underscores.
 For example, suppose we have the following package spec: